-One example of how the actions and suffering of Jesus had the ability to convince the Roman mind that Jesus was the Son of God and the Savior of the world, is found in Mark 15:39.
+One example of how the actions and suffering of Jesus could convince the Roman mind that Jesus was the Son of God and the Savior of the world is found in Mark 15:39.
 The Roman centurion watched Jesus die and said: "This man truly was the Son of God!"

 Clement of Alexandria (an early church father of the late second century) wrote that the Gospel of Mark was written in response to a request by the Romans for a written account of the life and ministry of Jesus.
-The Romans were moved by the oral preaching of the life of Jesus.
-They also wanted it in writing.
+They were moved by what they heard of the life of Jesus and wanted it in writing.

 Author: The author of the book is MARK.
-Although he never identifies himself as the author, Christian leaders in the early second century say John Mark wrote it in Rome based on the memories of Peter.
+Although he never identified himself as the author, Christian leaders in the early second century, say John Mark, wrote it in Rome based on the memories of Peter.
 The Gospel of Mark could be viewed as the Gospel of PETER through his associate Mark.

 Bible scholars believe that Peter led Mark to Christ because of his reference to Mark as "my son Mark" (1 Peter 5:13).
 John was his Jewish name, and Mark was his Roman name.
-Also, Mark apparently came from a wealthy family because his mother, who must have been a widow, owned a large house where a large crowd of believers gathered for prayer (Acts 12:12-17).
+Also, Mark came from a wealthy family because his mother, who must have been a widow, owned a large house where a large crowd of believers gathered for prayer (Acts 12:12-17).

-Mark was not one of the 12 disciples but the early Christian writers say that he was with Jesus and the disciples.
-They claim that Mark was the unidentified young man at the arrest of Jesus who escaped naked leaving his robe in the hands of the officer seeking to apprehend him (Mark 14:51-52).
+Mark was not among the 12 disciples, but the early Christian writers say he was with Jesus and the disciples.
+They claim that Mark was the unidentified young man at the arrest of Jesus who escaped naked, leaving his robe in the hands of the officer seeking to apprehend him (Mark 14:51-52).